Blackinator101/sporemaster/README.md

 It aims to provide an integrated environment for exploring the Spore .package files and creating mods.

-This Software is licensed under a 3-Clause BSD License
+This software is licensed under a 3-Clause BSD License.